 Considering the reasons above, you can pretty much tell how big of a space you’ll need.
 Some may require enough space for several weeks to several months’ worth of supplies.

-The Center for Disease Control and Prevention (CDC) recommends storing at least three days’ worth of food and water.
+The Centers for Disease Control and Prevention (CDC) recommends storing at least three days’ worth of food and water.
 A tall wall cabinet should suffice if you’re planning a prepper pantry that can cover such emergency necessities.
 Note that the size of the storage room is directly proportional to the length of time you envision your supplies to last.

-It’s also important to select a cool, dry place as your prepper pantry.
+It’s also essential to select a cool, dry place as your prepper pantry.
 Heat and moisture are the biggest problems with your items, and food supplies may mold or spoil more quickly when exposed to these elements.
 On the other hand, canned products and metallic tools like batteries and screwdrivers may rust.

 Therefore, a prepper pantry shouldn’t be in the kitchen or close to it.
 The heat from the appliances, such as the refrigerator and vents, can damage your supplies.
-Additionally, use multiple-level shelves to keep some products away from the floor during a heatwave.
+Additionally, use multiple-level shelves to keep some products from the floor during a heatwave.

 The pantry should be around 40-70 °F (4-21 °C).
-Food and medicine are best stored in an area with the lower limit, while your tools can rest in a room with the upper limit of the said temperature range.
+Food and medicine are best stored in an area with a lower limit, while your tools can rest in a room with the upper limit of the said temperature range.

 Set a budget, and don’t spend more than you can spare to build up your emergency supplies.
 Building a prepper pantry is meant to give you a sense of preparedness for when something unexpected happens, not to present new problems by putting pressure on your finances.